taktak2022/MechaCar_Statistical_Analysis/README.md

 * ALL-WHEEL DRIVE (AWD): 0.1852

 * p-VALUE: 0.0000000000535
+* R-SQUARED VALUE: 0.7149

 According to the results, VEHICLE LENGTH and GROUND CLEARANCE were statistically very unlikely to provide random amounts of variance so the impact on the prototype's MPG would be significant.
-Additionally the p-VALUE was well below the significance level of 0.05 so we can reject the null hypothesis and therefore consider the slope for this linear model not to be zero.
+Additionally the p-VALUE was well below the significance level of 0.05 so we can reject the null hypothesis and therefore consider the slope for this linear model not to be zero.  the R-SQUARED VALUE is calculated as 0.7149 (or approximately 71% without rounding up) so while there may be other factors that can affect the predictive probability of this model, overall it is fairly good.
+Some other variableS to consider that can affect MPG that were not in this model may include but are not limited to:
+* WEATHER CONDITION, PARTICULARLY COLD (WINTER) WEATHER
+* BAD FUEL INJECTION SYSTEMS
+* DIRTY FUEL FILTERS
+* DRIVER HABITS: SPEEDING, HEAVY BRAKING, ETC.